Cecilapp/Cecil/docs/3-Templates.md

 ### url

-Create a valid URL for a page, an asset, a page ID or a path.
+Creates a valid URL for a page, an asset, a page ID or a path.

 ```twig
 {{ url(value, {options}) }}